Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/NPCs/The Library/The Archetypes/The Trickster.md

 # Profile

-> [!recite|clean no-t]
+> [!boxed|no-t]
 > A shortish figure, maybe a halfling, with a bright smile and dark clothes.
 >^IntroText

 ### Description